xnf/ctco-angular-course-chat-app/README.md

     2.1. no new form inputs required, but send user name and current date stamp to FireBase

     2.2.
 Output user name and date in the message-list component.
 Design is up to you. worst case just output them one by one as in rocket chat.
+          !!!
+Please take into accont, that AngularFire converted date to ISO string, therefore you need to revert it back to date in the mapping function on message list subscriber. to get a valid date from ISO string just pass it to the Date function as `msg.date = new Date(msg.date)`

 3. For a LevelUp!